nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

    Voir COPYING.txt pour le texte complet de la licence GPL.

-What's New in Tux Paint version 0.9.31?
+D. What's New in Tux Paint version 0.9.31?

    Fuzzy Erasers
            Fuzzy-edged round erasers have been added to the Eraser tool